firefly-oss/common-platform-distributor-mgmt/README.md

 #### Operations and Tracking
 - **DistributorOperation**: Multi-country operational coverage tracking with geographic authorization
 - **DistributorSimulation**: Integration tracking with external application systems for simulation management

+### Master Data References

+This service integrates with the **common-platform-reference-master-data** service for the following reference data:

+- **Country** (`country_id`): Referenced by Distributor, DistributorAgent, DistributorAgency, DistributorAuthorizedTerritory
+- **AdministrativeDivision** (`division_id`): Referenced by DistributorAgent, DistributorAgency, DistributorAuthorizedTerritory
+- **LegalForm** (`legal_form_id`): Referenced by DistributorAgency for legal entity type classification

+These references ensure data consistency and enable proper geographic and legal entity management across the platform.

 ### Enumerations